 When you grow marijuana outdoors, you are growing it in its natural environment.
 Indoor growth has you working hard towards emulating the outside environment in your room while outdoor cultivation of marijuana doesn’t impose any of those challenges.

-Everything that you need is available in the nature.
-All your basic requirements – those of Soil, Air, Water and Light are all present in the nature.
+Everything that you need is available in nature.
+All your basic requirements – those of Soil, Air, Water, and Light are all present in nature.
 When you grow weed indoors, you need to take care of all these factors by artificially creating them with the help of various sources.
 However, in outdoor cultivation – they all exist in nature, free of cost!

 Read More: Effects of Marijuana

 - While growing marijuana outdoors, you are growing it the way it is meant to be by nature.